-It was found that Policies 7 and 8, which allocated residential development, and Policy 9, which recognises and accepts a residential allocation in the Eastleigh Borough Local Plan, would if no mitigation were applied, cause recreational harm to Solent European sites, recreational harm to New Forest SAC / SPA and Ramsar site, and contribute additional harm to Solent European sites from discharge of nitrates via sewage and runoff.
+It was found that Policy 7, which allocated residential development, and Policy 9, which recognises and accepts a residential allocation in the Eastleigh Borough Local Plan, would if no mitigation were applied, cause recreational harm to Solent European sites, recreational harm to New Forest SAC / SPA and Ramsar site, and contribute additional harm to Solent European sites from discharge of nitrates via sewage and run-off.
 No other policies, individually or cumulatively, would impact any European site.

+Policy 8 now prescribes mitigation for impacts on European sites.
 Mitigation to remove any recreational impact on Solent European sites comprises of developer contributions towards implementing the Solent Recreation Mitigation Strategy.
-Contributions range from £390 for a one bedroom dwelling to £1014 for a five bedroom dwelling.
+Contributions range from £465 for a one bedroom dwelling to £1207 for a five bedroom dwelling.